-On Windows 10, “Nearby sharing” is a new feature that allows you to share any type of files and web links with minimal efforts wirelessly to nearby devices using Bluetooth or Wi-Fi connectivity.
+On Windows 10, “Nearby sharing” is a new feature that allows you to share any type of files and web links with minimal efforts wirelessly to nearby devices using Bluetooth and Wi-Fi connectivity.

 If you ever used Apple’s AirDrop, Windows 10’s Nearby sharing will feel very familiar.
 In those times when you need to quickly send a report to your boss that you’re showing on your device, or you’re just using your tablet sitting on the couch, and you want to send a link or screenshot to someone next to you, this feature makes it super easy to transfer the content without using email attachments, cloud storage services, or setting up file sharing.